Main region

 An electronic service address (ESA) is what you need to provide your employer, so they can pay your superannuation guarantee (SG) contributions to your SMSF.
 It's important when starting a new job to tell your employer the ESA of your SMSF, and bank account information.
 For more information, refer to the ATO.

-As Australian Retirement Trust is an industry super fund not an SMSF, we don't have an ESA.
+As Australian Retirement Trust isn't an SMSF, we don't have an ESA.

 If you're a member with ART, you can check or customise your investment strategy at anytime in Member Online.